-Grading fees do not apply to games played while you’re an ECF member?
+Grading fees don’t apply to games played while you’re an ECF member?

 |<=================== playing season =======================>|